Home / Lebanese Recipes / Chicken Shawarma Pita with Tahini Garlic Sauce

 While the chicken is marinating or cooking, make the tahini garlic sauce.
 Pour tahini into a small bowl.

-Add lemon juice, grated garlic, and a touch of salt and pepper.
+Add lemon juice, grated garlic, and a touch of salt and black pepper.

 Slowly stir in warm water until you’ve reached desired consistency.